 Rejection and disappointment are two difficult feelings to have.
 We often blame ourselves when we don’t reach some of our goals.
 Resiliency (or “grit” as it’s now called in pop psychology) is a valuable character trait that we can foster in our children.
 It is inevitable that our kids will feel disappointed, rejected, and defeated at times.
-Here are 5 tips that can help build some grit:
+Here are five tips that can help build some grit:

 1. Comfort and validate their experience

-When our kids feel validated and understood, it helps them build a sense of self.
+When kids feel validated and understood, it helps them build a sense of self.
 It also normalizes their feelings and builds up what I like to call “psychic muscle.”
 Like working out, when we can lift heavier weights we get stronger and it becomes easier.
 The better we are able to feel and tolerate uncomfortable feelings, the stronger and easier it is to handle the next time around.

 2. Make failing safe